YozoraNoHoshi/NarratorBot/README.md

 `git clone git@github.com:YozoraNoHoshi/NFU-Bot.git`

 Install Packages:
-`npm install  `
+`npm install`

+Run the seed file:
+`psql nfubot < seed.sql`

 ### Running a local copy
 ---

 To run a copy of this bot, you will require your own Discord bot - see [Discord's Developer Portal](https://discordapp.com/developers/applications/).

 **Store your bot's token and client id somewhere, you will need it later.**

 Once you have created a bot, place the bot's token in a `.env` file in the root directory of the project.
 > token='YOUR BOT TOKEN HERE'